Plugily-Projects/plugily-projects.github.io/docs/murdermystery/support/faq.md

 ## Permissions for bow trails

 :::warning
- **Warn!** Trails are written in their permission order!
+ Trails are written in their permission order!
 First is heart so it will be displayed if player has both permissions for heart and flame for example.
 :::

 | Priority | Particle type | Permission                    |